aburrou2/burroughs-portfolio/final-project-part-one.md

 ![WIC participation from 2020 to 2022](SlopeChart.jpg)

 After showing the trends in enrollment, I think it makes sense to remind the audience that funding for the program is tied to participation.
 I also think at this point I could show the audience just how many eligible Pennsylvanians are not participating in the program.
 A unit chart would be great for that and that is what I sketched below.
+A unit chart and Shorthand's ability to scroll (and mimic a sense of animation).
+Because of that ability, I could mimic the unit chart flipping to separately highlight what proportion of people eligible for WIC are participating and what proportion are not.
+I would have to make two unit charts, and the other unit chart would be the oppositve of the sketched unit chart below.

 ![Funding is tied to participation](FundingPartic.jpg)